Ronan Finn

 Ronan Finn (born 21 December 1987) is an Irish professional footballer who plays as a midfielder for League of Ireland First Division side UCD, where he is also club captain.
 Across a playing career spanning two decades, he has turned out for UCD (over 2 spells), Sporting Fingal, Dundalk and Shamrock Rovers (over 2 spells).
-Having made over 50 appearances in European competition, Finn competed in the group stages of the Europa League with both Shamrock Rovers (2011) and Dundalk (2016).
+Having made over 60 appearances in European competition, Finn competed in the group stages of the Europa League with both Shamrock Rovers (2011) and Dundalk (2016), and also the group stages of the Europa Conference League in 2022 with Shamrock Rovers.

 Club career

 Finn began his youth career at Cambridge United, spending eight months with their youth team in 2004–05.
 Due to a requirement that he had to finish school in Ireland, he would fly from Dublin to Cambridge after school on Fridays, play a game on Saturday and fly straight back home.
 Finn scored on his FA Youth Cup debut in a 3–1 victory over Mansfield Town.
 As the demands to fly over became more frequent from Cambridge United youth manager Ricky Duncan, Finn decided to end his time with the club to instead focus on his education.